InfoSeeking/Socrates/docs/getting_started.md

 Rename the [config.py.example](https://github.com/InfoSeeking/Socrates/blob/master/back-end/config.py.example) file to config.py.
 Put in API keys for the services you need to work with.
 SOCRATES should run without them, but running the relevant functions will require them.

+In addition, you must rename [config.json.example.json](https://github.com/InfoSeeking/Socrates/blob/master/app/static/js/cusom/config.json.example.json) to config.json.
+Put the web address of your application into the respective variables.
+This information is needed for the UI to communicate with the backend.

 You will also need to edit the api_endpoint and login_endpoint in `app/static/js/UTIL.js`.
 These are defaulted to `http://localhost:5000/socrates` and `http://localhost:5000/app`, respectively but should point to the URL of your own website (e.g. `http://socrates.peopleanalytics.org/socrates`)

 Running